-Ernest Hemingway (1899-1961) was an American author and journalist.
-He lived in Key West, Florida from 1928 to 1939, in a house now known as the Ernest Hemingway Home and Museum.
-This house is only one street way from beach and is less than 10-minute walk from the Southernmost point of the continental of USA.
-We visited the Hemingway Home in late afternoon of 2022 Christmas day after three hour driving from Miami.
-When we arrived, the house was about to close, but we managed to enter there in the last minute.
+Ernest Hemingway (1899-1961) was an American author and journalist who lived in Key West, Florida, from 1928 to 1939, in a house now known as the Ernest Hemingway Home and Museum.
+This house is just one street away from the beach and less than a ten-minute walk from the southernmost point of the continental U.S. We visited the Hemingway Home on the late afternoon of Christmas Day 2022, after a three-hour drive from Miami.
+Although the house was about to close when we arrived, we managed to enter just in time.

-The house is a two-story Spanish Colonial Revival-style home that was built in 1851 and originally owned by a ship captain named Asa Tift.
-The property features lush tropical gardens, a pool, and a number of six-toed cats.
+The house is a two-story Spanish Colonial Revival-style home built in 1851, originally owned by a ship captain named Asa Tift.
+The property features lush tropical gardens, a pool, and several six-toed cats.
 These cats are descendants of a polydactyl cat named Snow White, a gift to Hemingway from a ship’s captain, and they are now cared for by the Ernest Hemingway Home and Museum.
-When we entered the courtyard, the first notable scene was those cats.
-The cats interreact with visitors well and they do not feel afraid or distractable when people approach them.
-These cats are so adorable and lovely that artists depicted them in several paintings.
+Upon entering the courtyard, the first notable sight was the cats.
+They interacted well with visitors, showing no fear or distraction when approached.
+Their adorable presence has inspired artists to depict them in several paintings.

 A cat at the entrance 一只入口处的猫